Pistonite/celer/docs/src/route/customizing-movements.md

 focusing on the `coord` and `movements` properties for customizing map movements.

 ## Single Coordinate
-Use the `coord` movement if the line has a single movement segment:
+Use the `coord` property if the line has a single movement segment.
+The coordinate specified should be a [Route Coord](./config/map#coordinate-concepts)

 ```yaml
 - Move somewhere:
     coord: [0, 0]